 A customer may have no more than five interlibrary loan requests active at one time.

-Some types of materials are not available for lending by library institutions:
+Some types of materials may not available for lending by library institutions:

 - Current bestsellers or material with new publication dates